datahub-project/datahub/docs/deploy/aws.md

 Note down the elb address in the address column.
 Add the DNS CNAME record to the host domain pointing the host-name ( from above) to the elb address.
 DNS updates generally take a few minutes to an hour.
 Once that is done, you should be able to access datahub-frontend through the host-name.
-In case the frontend is not loading well try setting a specific version in the field tag for the repository.

 ## Use AWS managed services for the storage layer